Darwinner

 Image result for ostrich face

-While teaching a class of 12 year olds, one student asked about the origins of life.
+While teaching a class of 12 year olds, one of my students asked about the origins of life.

-“It’s a kind of Chicken & Egg Theory question, that one.”
+“It’s a kind of Chicken & Egg question,” I replied.

 “What do you mean, sir?” she persisted.